larste/skype_status_widget/README.markdown

 # Install
-Create widgets directory if it's not already created:
+Create widgets directory if it's not already created.
-Download the latest version and extract it to the widgets folder:
+Download the latest version and extract it to the widgets folder.